What is Win32/FakeVimes?

 O4 - HKCU\..\Run: [Inspector] %AppData%\Protector.exe (Protector.exe file may have 3 or more random characters at the end of it's file name like ProtectionGQY.exe)

-After selecting required entries, click "Fix Checked" and these entries will be removed.
-After this procedure you can close HijackThis and proceed to the next removal step.
+After selecting the required entries, click "Fix Checked" and these entries will be removed.
+After this procedure, close HijackThis and proceed to the next removal step.

-Download a legitimate anti-spyware software to completely remove fake antivirus program (FakeVimes family) from your computer.
+Download legitimate anti-spyware software to completely remove fake antivirus program (FakeVimes family) from your computer.

 After removing any fake antivirus program from FakeVimes family, you will need to reset your Hosts file.
-Don't skip this step, this malware modifies your Hosts files, and you will encounter browser redirect problems if malicious entries will not be removed from hosts file.
+Do not skip this step, since this malware modifies your Hosts file and you will encounter browser redirect problems if malicious entries are not removed.

 Other tools known to remove Win32/FakeVimes: